Rust-GCC/gccrs/gcc/config/riscv/vector.md

    (set (attr "ma") (symbol_ref "INTVAL (operands[4])"))])

 ;; It's emit by vsetvl/vsetvlmax intrinsics with no side effects.
-;; Since we have many optmization passes from "expand" to "reload_completed", ;; such pattern can allow us gain benefits of these optimizations.
+;; Since we have many optimization passes from "expand" to "reload_completed", ;; such pattern can allow us gain benefits of these optimizations.
 (define_insn_and_split "@vsetvl<mode>_no_side_effects"
   [(set (match_operand:P 0 "register_operand" "=r")